Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 # Numerical benchmarks for Julia, Python.

-Try to avoid trivial and non-sens benchmarks (for people doing numerics!)  like fibonacci, sorting and so on.
+We try to avoid trivial and non-sens benchmarks (for people doing numerics!) like fibonacci, sorting and so on.

+We try to put ourself in the shoes of a typical Matlab or Matlab-like programmer, writing quite short but numerically intensive programs.

+How to write easily  efficient programs?
+Are Python and Julia easy to use and efficient?
+We compare them with a C++ optimized implementation.

+The benchmark(s):

 * Gaussian:  Gaussian elimination with partial pivoting (see README inside).